Landscaping Contracts That Helps You Close Deals Faster

 A landscape contractor plays an important role in maintaining residential and commercial properties.
-These landscape contractors can provide landscaping services like installation of design elements that are usually conceived by the landscape architects.
+These landscape contractors can provide landscaping services like the installation of design elements that are usually conceived by landscape architects.

 The landscaping companies often address both the softscape (this takes care of the organic elements like grass and trees) and the hardscape (this addresses the non-living parts of the property) requirements depending on the homeowner's request.

 In simplest terms, landscape service providers are essentially builders.
 They install plants, flowers, grass, walls, yards, etc. to make it look appealing.
-Some of the common care services a landscape contractor provides are mowing, pest control, using pesticides, mulch.
+Some of the common care services a landscape contractor provides are mowing, pest control, using pesticides, and mulch.

 Landscaper vs. Landscape Architect vs. Landscape Designer

 In the United States, the terms landscaper, landscape architect, and landscape designer is often used interchangeably.
-But while a landscaper is an independent contractor who primarily is hired to design your garden, patio, or outdoor space, the landscape designers are experts in softscape landscaping of real estates.
+But while a landscaper is an independent contractor who primarily is hired to design your garden, patio, or outdoor space, the landscape designers are experts in softscape landscaping of real estate.
 Landscape designers also do not have any formal training or certifications.

-On the other hand, according to the American Society of Landscape Architects (ASLA), a landscape architect is someone who maximizes the use of the land within minimum disruption to nature.
+On the other hand, according to the American Society of Landscape Architects (ASLA), a landscape architect is someone who maximizes the use of the land with minimum disruption to nature.
 Contrary to landscapers, a landscape architect requires a bachelor's degree to start a business.

 Most of the available landscape contracts can be used by all of them for commercial landscaping services.